WA Attorney General Bob Ferguson announces campaign for governor

 In announcing his campaign, he wrote that he will not take money from “large corporations.”

-Ferguson was previously a member of the King County Council, from 2003 until he was elected attorney general in 2012.
+Ferguson was previously a member of the Metropolitan King County Council, from 2003 until he was elected attorney general in 2012.

 This is a developing story.
 Check back for updates.